CenturyLinkCloud/PublicKB/Network/changing-ip-address-on-a-centurylink-cloud-hosted-machines.md

 <strong>PROCESS</strong>
 <ol>
   <li>
-    <p>Gather the necessary information for the change.&nbsp; This will include the following</p>
+    <p>Gather the necessary information for the change.
+This will include the following</p>
   </li>
   <ol>
     <li>